NVIDIA/cudnn-frontend/docs/operations/Normalizations.md

 ```
 where the output array has tensors in order of: `[input gradient, scale gradient, bias gradient]`.

-Instancenorm_attributes is a lighweight structure with setters for providing optoinal input tensors and other operation attributes:
+Instancenorm_attributes is a lightweight structure with setters for providing optional input tensors and other operation attributes:
 ```
 Instancenorm_attributes&
 set_name(std::string const&)